 No transition in the mode of production has ever been smooth, nor has it been particularly quick.
 The transition in Europe from feudalism to capitalism took even longer than the director’s cut of Titanic.
 It had its own vanguard: Intellectuals like John Locke, Adam Smith, and David Ricardo provided instructions for the leaders of the modern state and its partner economy.
 It’s useful to note that all these stars of classical economics had died before Marx even learned to read.
 Yet, theirs are the thoughts on which the poorly functioning neoliberal policy of the present still rests.
 Theirs are the thoughts on which many lives are ended early or lived in blank servitude.

-Climate change and the irrevocable fact of nuclear weapons reduce the original communist hope for collective management of everything.
 This is not to say that the seizing of power by socialists eager for the communist stage of history is going to be a picnic.
 Things started well at the Winter Palace in St. Petersburg, but they didn’t continue in this strategic, bloodless mode.
 A future transfer could be peaceful—even the result of democratic elections—allowing for the possibility in the West of a truly democratic election free from intervention by the capitalist class.

 Capitalism had many false starts, and now, in the view of a commie such as myself, it is enduring a very real end.
 Voters are rejecting its prescriptions in different ways, expressing their frustration by electing authoritarians who promise a fictional version of the past or, as in Spain, Greece, and Scotland, socialists and communists who hint at an unseen future.
 Just this past week, Jean-Luc Melenchon, a man informed by Marx, won close to 20% of votes in the first round of the French presidential election.